China Salesman

 China Salesman (中国推销员), also known as Deadly Contract and Tribal Warfare, is a 2017 Chinese action film co-written and directed by Tan Bing.
-The film stars Li Dongxue and features Mike Tyson and Steven Seagal.
+The film stars Li Dongxue and features Mike Tyson and Steven Seagal in supporting roles.
 It was released in China on 16 June 2017.

 Plot

 Yan Jian, a young Chinese IT engineer, volunteers to go to North Africa and help the company he works for to win a competition.
-The winner can own the right to control the communication between South and North.
+The winner can own the right to control the communication between the South and North.
 French spy Michael is ordered to go to North Africa and win the competition, so that France can control the mineral resources of Africa.
 He hires the best mercenary in Africa, Lauder, and a former general, Kabbah, to help him.
 Yan discovers their conspiracy, and is the only one who can stop them.